Adair County Criminal Records

 State Fee Law

-Under § 610.026 RSMo, public bodies may charge fees for copies of records, but the fee may not exceed the actual cost of document search and duplication.
-Fee waivers may be available for indigent requestors upon written request and demonstration of financial need.
+Under § 610.026 RSMo, public bodies may charge fees for document duplication not to exceed the actual cost of reproduction.
+Fee waivers may be available for indigent requestors upon written application to the custodian of records.

 What's Included in an Adair County Criminal Record

-Identifying Information: Full legal name and known aliases, date of birth, physical description, mugshot photograph, last known address, State Identification Number (SID), and FBI number where applicable.
+A criminal record at present may include the subject's full legal name and known aliases, date of birth, physical description (height, weight, eye and hair color), photograph (mugshot), last known address, Missouri State Identification (SID) number, and FBI number where applicable.

-Arrest Information: Date and time of arrest, arresting agency, booking number, charges filed at the time of arrest, bail or bond information, and the jail facility where the individual was held.
+Arrest records document the date and time of arrest, the arresting agency, booking number, charges filed at the time of arrest, bail or bond conditions, and the jail facility where the individual was held.

-Court Case Information: Case number, court of jurisdiction, filing date, statutory charges with felony or misdemeanor classification, plea entered, and attorney of record.
+Court records include the case number, court of jurisdiction, filing date, charge descriptions and applicable statutes (including felony or misdemeanor classification), plea entered, and attorney of record for both prosecution and defense.

-Individuals who identify errors in their criminal record may request a correction through the originating agency or the Missouri State Highway Patrol CJIS Division.
-Accurate and complete records are essential for employment background checks, professional licensing, and other legal purposes.
+Members of the public who identify errors in their own criminal record may submit a challenge to the Missouri State Highway Patrol CJIS Division or to the originating court.
+Accurate and complete records are essential for employment, licensing, and housing determinations.

 How Long Does Adair County Keep Criminal Records